Contargo/pdf-builder/guides/create-a-simple-pdf-document/README.md

       }
     }

-In this example we've created a command-line tool, that will read a template from `STDIN` and send the rendered results back out to `STDOUT`.
+In this example we've created a command-line tool, that will read a PDF-template from `STDIN` and save the rendered PDF document results back out to `STDOUT`.

-Our builder will search and replace any occurrence of `@name@` in the template, and replace it with the word `Hello`.
+The call to `.withReplacement("@name@", "World")` tells the PDF-Builder to search for any occurrence of the string `@name@` and replace it with the text `World`.

 ## Create the PDF template

-We now need to create a template PDF-file, so we open Adobe Illustrator and create a small A4 letter, branded with the corporate logo.
+We now need to create a PDF-template file, so we open Adobe Illustrator and create a pretty A4 letter, branded with the corporate logo, adding the text and placeholder `Hello @name@!`.

 <img src="img/template.png" />

+Save the template file as `template.pdf` in the project root directory.

-** NOTE: The PDF templates requires a fully embedded set of font glyphs.
-To do
+> ** All PDF templates requires a fully embedded set of font glyphs.
+To ensure
-         this choose `Save as` in Adobe Illustrator and `Adobe PDF (pdf)`.
-Then make sure to set the `Advanced -> Fonts` setting as shown below: **
+     this choose `Save as` in Adobe Illustrator and `Adobe PDF (pdf)` as file type.
+Then make sure to set the `Advanced -> Fonts` setting as shown
+     below: **

 <img src="img/authoring.png" />

 ## Building an executable JAR

-Now we must add a `maven-assembly-plugin` configuration in order to build and package an executable JAR-file.
+Now add the following `maven-assembly-plugin` configuration to the `pom.xml` file, in order to build and package the project as an executable JAR-file.

       ...
       </dependencies>